The Sale of Ashdown Forest

 In the 1980s Ashdown Forest came within a whisker of being broken up and sold off piecemeal to private investors, with potentially devastating consequences for the preservation of its cherished landscape and continued public access.

-The Ashdown Forest Research Group's interest was originally sparked by the discovery of a book among the Conservators' archives that listed the names of almost two thousand people and organisations who contributed to the appeal.
+The Ashdown Forest Research Group's interest was originally sparked by the discovery of a book among the Conservators' archives that listed the names of the almost two thousand people and organisations who contributed to the appeal.
 We decided to find out more about the people who supported the campaign and what motivated them to do so.
-This led to an exhibition at the Ashdown Forest Centre in Spring 2022 which told the story of the fund-raising campaign.
+This led to an exhibition at the Ashdown Forest Centre in Spring 2022 which told the story of the successful fund-raising campaign.
+The exhibition also explored two other major challenges that Ashdown Forest had faced at this time — the threat of oil exploration and the devastating impact of the 'Great Storm' of October 1987, and also set the issues surrounding the sale of Ashdown Forest in the context of the Forest's history: its emergence as an empaled deer hunting park in the Middle Ages; its formal division in 1693 that saw tracts of the Forest designated in perpetuity as private land for commercial exploitation separated from the remaining commons that we can roam across today; the establishment of the Board of Conservators by Act of Parliament in 1885 to oversee and regulate the commons for the public good; and the financial, environmental and other challenges faced by Conservators today.

-An article about the sale of Ashdown Forest and the fundraising campaign was published in Ashdown Forest News, the magazine of the Friends of Ashdown Forest.
+An accompanying article about the sale of Ashdown Forest and the fundraising campaign was published in Ashdown Forest News, the magazine of the Friends of Ashdown Forest.
 Click here to view.

-Ashdown Forest Research Group © 2023
+Ashdown Forest Research Group © 2025